JamesCOrr/infosec-fullstack-project/README.md

 https://restcountries.com/v3.1/alpha/{userInput}
 ```

-index.php merges and sorts the results, and returns them to app.js.
+The data from each endpoint is merged and sorted, then returned to the front end as json.
 On a successful callback, the view data is formatted and displayed to the end user.
 On an error callback, an alert is shown to the user with the input string that failed.

-Data is displayed in a table, and metadata (countries, regions, subregions) are listed at the bottom of the page
+Data is displayed in an HTML table, and metadata (count of countries, regions, and subregions) is listed at the bottom of the page.